ansible/ansible/docsite/rst/playbooks_best_practices.rst

 ``vars_files``, ``vars_prompt`` and ``--extra-vars`` all at once, while also using an external inventory file.

-If something feels complicated, it probably is, and may be a good opportunity to simply things.
+If something feels complicated, it probably is, and may be a good opportunity to simplify things.

 .. _version_control: